ezhil-34/hostel_management/README.md

 `returnedAt`, and which guard recorded each).
 See [Outpasses](#outpasses) above.

-`Wallet` + `PointTransaction` — one `CANTEEN` and one `LAUNDRY` wallet per student, each with a balance, an optional spending PIN, and a transaction ledger.
-Wallets are created automatically at signup.
+`Wallet` + `PointTransaction` — one `CANTEEN` and one `LAUNDRY` wallet per student, each with a balance, a bcrypt-hashed spending PIN and its lockout state, plus an append-only ledger.
+Every ledger row carries the `balanceAfter` it left behind, so the statement always explains the balance.
+Wallets are created at signup, and any that are missing are created on first read.

+`Counter` + `MenuItem` — the canteen and laundry counters students scan, and what each one sells.
+Prices live here and are read server-side at spend time.

 `ProfileChangeRequest` — the approval ticket: which field, old and new value, the requester's reason, status, and who reviewed it with what note.